tsbinns/tsbinns.github.io/CV.md

       window.scrollTo(window.scrollX, window.scrollY - 1000);
     }
   }
-  // Captures click events of all <a> elements with href starting with #
+  // Captures click events of all <a> elements with href starting with #Top
   $(document).on('click', 'a[href^="#Top"]', function(event) {
     // Click events are captured before hashchanges.
 Timeout
     // causes offsetAnchor to be called after the page jump.